christiandudel/EDSD2020/Slides/firstsession.md

 - Tons of R-related things: Books, journals, forums, conferences, ...
 - Many methods are already implemented in R

+# Why use RStudio?

+- R is the programming language
+- RStudio is a tool to use R more efficiently
+- Features:
+-- Syntax highlighting, code folding
+-- Project management (e.g., GitHub)
+-- Markdown support
+-- ...

 # Disclaimer

 - R is not the only statistical software and it is fine if you prefer something else
+- RStudio is not the only IDE/editor for R (ESS, RKWward, Tinn-R, ...)
 - R can be used in many different ways
 - Example: base R vs tidyverse vs data.table vs specialized packages
 - I do things in certain ways, and this course will follow that
 - This does not mean that the solutions from this course are the only or the best way to do things

 # What do you need to get started?

 - R: https://cran.r-project.org/
 - R-Studio: https://www.rstudio.com/